frequently asked questions

 what iS your BIRTH philosophy?

-I fundamentally believe that birth works.
-I trust the person giving birth to know what is best for them, their baby, and their family.
-I believe that the midwife holds the space for the family to bring their baby into the world.
-My role is that of information, support, and to step in and use my skills only when they are required for safety.
-I enjoy socializing in the prenatal setting.
-In the birth setting it is my goal to be unobtrusive and never hover during labor and birth.
+At Earth Mother Midwife, LLC, we fundamentally believe that birth works.
+We trust the person giving birth to know what is best for them, their baby, and their family.
+We believe that the midwife holds the space for the family to bring their baby into the world.
+Our role is that of information, support, and to step in and use our skills only when they are required for safety.
+We enjoy socializing in the prenatal setting.
+In the birth setting it is our goal to be unobtrusive and never hover during labor and birth.
 Birth is a deeply personal and intimate experience.
-When I check fetal heart tones during labor, I do so quietly and without interrupting.
-I avoid talking during labor and birth, unless I am asked a direct question or I need to provide information urgently.
+When we check fetal heart tones during labor, we do so quietly and without interrupting.
+We avoid talking during labor and birth, unless we are asked a direct question or need to provide information urgently.
 You are the most important person in your birth.
 You are the priority.

 How does homeBIRTH differ from hospital birth?